 Learning (Psychology)

 The ability to learn is one of the main functions that make us human.
-Imagine what would happen if we couldn’t learn from our mistakes, or even from others’ mistakes.
+Imagine what would happen if we couldn't learn from our or others' mistakes.
 This unique ability has puzzled cognitive psychologists for decades.
-Now, we have a pretty good idea of how learning works, but there are still a few holes we have left to figure out.
+We have a pretty good idea of how learning works, but we still have a few holes to figure out.

 What is Learning?